Amarok24/Amarok24/README.md

 Long-time GNU/Linux user (nowadays at a lower user level than before, because I have a life, too 😝).<br />I like the 80s and 90s, with special interest in the 𝑨𝑴𝑰𝑮𝑨 500 and SEGA Mega Drive (both sharing the legendary M68k CPU), I also like the old-school feeling when programming in [C99](https://en.wikipedia.org/wiki/C99) (CLI programs), but finding too little time for most hobbies.
 Despite being a geek, my garden 🌳 is my happy place.

+- As of November 2023 I don't longer use GitHub for private projects since there are good alternatives which are not under control of big tech companies.
+I have also removed some of my repositories from GitHub.

 ### My main tools
 [<img src="https://raw.githubusercontent.com/Amarok24/Amarok24/master/devicons/php-elephant.png" alt="PHP" height="40" />](https://en.wikipedia.org/wiki/PHP)
 [<img src="https://raw.githubusercontent.com/Amarok24/Amarok24/master/devicons/mysql-original-wordmark.svg" alt="MySQL" height="40" />](https://en.wikipedia.org/wiki/SQL)